jbbranch9/button_calendar/README.md

 Multiple dates can be toggled.
 A tuple of toggled dates can be called/printed at any time. (see "SELECTED DATES")

-DateButtons change color when toggled, and also add or remove their date string to the calendar's 'selected_dates' array.
+DateButtons change color when toggled, and also add or remove their date string to the selected dates array.

-WeekButtons on the side can toggle all DateButtons in its same row.
+WeekButtons on the side toggle all DateButtons in the same row.

 # APPLICATION: